Nam liber tempor cum soluta nobis eleifend option congue nihil

 - The drug works by causing spasms and paralysis in the parasites.
 The worms are then destroyed completely within the cat’s body or are passed through the stool.

-- Rarely, some cats are allergic to Drontal Plus, which can cause salivation, diarrhea, vomiting, and coordination loss and which requires veterinary care.
-Kittens younger than 1 month should not be treated with Drontal Plus.
+- Rarely, some cats are allergic to Drontal Feline, which can cause salivation, diarrhea, vomiting, and coordination loss and which requires veterinary care.
+Kittens younger than 1 month should not be treated with Drontal Feline.

 - Clavamox is used to treat bacterial infections in cats.